 A stunning accent tree for general landscape use, featuring large snow-white flowers in spring, neat foliage turning yellow in fall, and picturesque habit of growth, very adaptable; large growing, may take a number of years to flower

 Wada's Memory Magnolia is smothered in stunning fragrant white star-shaped flowers at the ends of the branches in early spring before the leaves.
-It has dark green foliage which emerges coppery-bronze in spring.
+It has dark green deciduous foliage which emerges coppery-bronze in spring.
 The large pointy leaves turn yellow in fall.
 The fruits are showy pink pods displayed from early to mid fall.

 Wada's Memory Magnolia is a deciduous tree with a distinctive and refined pyramidal form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Wada's Memory Magnolia is recommended for the following landscape applications;

 Wada's Memory Magnolia will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 80 years or more.